 - > Buy a pension for life.

 - or

-- > Leave the fund in your vested PRSA like an ARF (taking withdrawals as you want).
+- Leave the fund in your vested PRSA like an ARF (taking withdrawals as you want).

 - or

 - Invest in an ARF (taking withdrawals as you want).

 or

 - > Take as a taxable cash sum.

-You will have to pay income tax at your highest rate, Universal Social Charge (USC), Pay Related Social Insurance (PRSI, if this applies)) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA or ARF.
+You will have to pay income tax at your highest rate, Universal Social Charge (USC), PRSI (if applicable) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA or ARF.